 Over the number of years, we’ve seen a surge in the use of automation across a number of industries.
-It is even invading our home in the name of smart house that can be controlled with your smartphone.
-As the years roll by, the impact of automation is increasing rapidly, especially in that of IT.
+It is even invading our home in the name of a smart house that can be controlled with your smartphone.
+As the years roll by, the impact of automation is increasing rapidly, especially in IT.
 It is already being used to improve productivity, save time and cut costs making the entire sector more competitive and giving a whole range of choices to customers.
 At the end of the day, however, it always comes down to costs.

 Five Advantages of BPO Automation

-Costs are cut as resources would not be preoccupied thereby leaving manpower free to work on other things with their newfound increased working hours.
+Costs are cut as resources would not be preoccupied, thereby leaving manpower free to work on other things with their newfound increased working hours.

 Quality & Consistency: Identical quality across the board is something that’s really hard to achieve, especially when you have lots of people focused on different things at the same time.

-Automation and you:
+Automation and you